xLeviadeer/dream-charter/Documentation/getting-started.md

 ---
 ## Creating a Common Object
 ### Creating a New Common Object
 To create a new common object create a new new file in the data folder with some name with the `.dreamobject` extension.
 For example, `my object.dreamobject`.
-In this file you need to an ⸉id⸉.
+In this file you need to have an ⸉id⸉.
 It should match your file name╌so╌`my object` should be the contents of the file.

 ### Creating a Common Object Reference
 Now that you have a common object you can add an [common object reference](./common-object.md) to any location.
 In your location╌on a new line╌add `^` followed by the id of your object (`my object`).